imCharlieB/area-card-elite/README.md

 `const output_file = "my-lit-card.js";`

-**Note:** If you change output file name, you should also change the name in the [Home Assistant Config File](.hass_dev/configuration.yaml) to enable you to test in Home Assistant.
+**Note:** If you change output file name, you should also change the name in the [HA Config File](.hass_dev/configuration.yaml) to enable you to test in HA.

 ### `/.hass-dev`

-This folder contains a small set of configuration files for running the Home Assistant Test Server.
-The folder maps directly to the `/config` folder in the test Home Assistant docker container instance, so you can make as many changes as you need to get your custom-card displayed.
+This folder contains a small set of configuration files for running the HA Test Server.
+The folder maps directly to the `/config` folder in the test HA docker container instance, so you can make as many changes as you need to get your custom-card displayed.

 To load your custom card's code, you should change `frontend:` setting in [`configuration.yaml`](.hass-dev/configuration.yaml) to be the same as the `output_file` setting in the [rollup configuration](./rollup.config.mjs)